awsdocs/amazon-s3-user-guide/doc_source/object-lock.md

-# How Do I Lock an Amazon S3 Object?<a name="object-lock"></a>
+# How do I lock an Amazon S3 object?<a name="object-lock"></a>

-With Amazon S3 object lock, you can store objects in Amazon S3 using a *write\-once\-read\-many* \(WORM\) model\.
-You can use Amazon S3 object lock to prevent an object from being deleted or overwritten for a fixed amount of time or indefinitely\.
-For information about object locking using the AWS CLI, AWS SDKs, and the Amazon S3 REST APIs, see [Locking Objects Using Amazon S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html) in the *Amazon Simple Storage Service Developer Guide*\.
+With S3 Object Lock, you can store objects in Amazon S3 using a *write\-once\-read\-many* \(WORM\) model\.
+You can use S3 Object Lock to prevent an object from being deleted or overwritten for a fixed amount of time or indefinitely\.
+For information about object locking using the AWS CLI, AWS SDKs, and the Amazon S3 REST APIs, see [Locking Objects Using Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html) in the *Amazon Simple Storage Service Developer Guide*\.

-Before you lock any objects, you have to enable a bucket to use Amazon S3 object lock\.
-You enable object lock when you create a bucket\.
-After you enable Amazon S3 object lock on a bucket, you can lock objects in that bucket\.
-When you create a bucket with object lock enabled, you can't disable object lock or suspend versioning for that bucket\.
+Before you lock any objects, you have to enable a bucket to use S3 Object Lock\.
+You enable Object Lock when you create a bucket\.
+After you enable Object Lock on a bucket, you can lock objects in that bucket\.
+When you create a bucket with Object Lock enabled, you can't disable Object Lock or suspend versioning for that bucket\.

-For information about creating a bucket with Amazon S3 object lock enabled, see [How Do I Create an S3 Bucket?](create-bucket.md)\.
+For information about creating a bucket with S3 Object Lock enabled, see [How do I create an S3 Bucket?](create-bucket.md)\.

 **To lock an Amazon S3 object**